 Remember too - only change one thing at a time, then test.
 If you change multiple things and it now works, you don’t know what solved it.
 Worse, one of those things may have solved it, but one of them may have introduced a new problem.

 If something isn’t working, check the logs and see if things are being logged.
-On Hass.io logs are available in the UI, or you can check them using the command line -
+The Home Assistant log is available in the UI, though information on custom components only appears in the log file on disk, or you can check them using the command line -

 - Home Assistant log file